jorisvink/gospel/README.md

 The gospel plugin builds on Linux, OpenBSD and MacOS.

-You need to have weechat and libkyrka installed on your system, the build also depends on pkg-config.
+You need to have at least weechat 3.8+ and libkyrka master installed on your system, the build also depends on pkg-config.

 On MacOS set LIBKYRKA to the dist-build path for your libkyrka build.